Assistant Professors: Donati, Peterson (Chairperson)

 CORPORATE COMMUNICATION (CCOM)

-Corporate Communication is an inter-disciplinary major designed to prepare students for entry into a variety of occupations including corporate communication, public relations, marketing, sales, and advertising.
+Corporate Communication is an inter-disciplinary major designed to prepare students for a variety of careers in business, government, non-profit, political, policy, international or non-governmental organizations.

 ACCT 110 – Financial Accounting